 The Murder Mystery Company will allow one rescheduling of your performance to a different date from your original show date absolutely free.
-If you need to reschedule again after rescheduling your show date once, we will need to have manager approval for additional rescheduling, and there will be a rescheduling fee of $50 applied for the additional rescheduling.
+If you need to reschedule again after rescheduling your show date once, we will need to have manager approval for additional rescheduling, and there will be a nominal rescheduling fee.
 We understand that life happens, and we will work with you to make sure that you and your guests have a truly killer event!

 A prop was left behind.
 What do I do?

 If a prop or costume piece was accidentally left behind by one of your actors, don’t fret!
 You may contact your show representative at the Murder Mystery Company via phone (1-888-643-2583, option 2 for the Private Events Department) or by email.
 Be sure to let us know specifically what was left behind, and we will contact our Local Director.
 The Local Director will work with our Logistics Department in order to provide a few options on how we can recover the mysterious missing piece from your crime scene location!